turbosmurfen/spoton/README.md

-# Spoton - Spotify DLL-file for mIRC
+# Spoton - Spotify now-playing for mIRC
-A program written in C++ that make Spotify to now-playing on mIRC.
+A program written in C++ that make Spotify now-playing for mIRC.

 ### This version of Spoton supports
 mIRC 7.64